Albert0i/RU204/om-orm.md

 3. Partial [Indexing](https://redis.io/docs/latest/develop/interact/search-and-query/indexing/) as a result of reducing memory usage, works similarly to [SQL Views](https://www.w3schools.com/sql/sql_view.asp).

 Does these pure coincidence?
 Or some underlaying intricacy drives them together?
+I not know...

 ```
 “To be, or not to be, that is the question”